Crystal Rogers investigation: FBI searching for drivers in newly released surveillance photos

 The two photos show several vehicles that were driving or stationed around several investigation points.
 One photo shows a red SUV and a white SUV driving down Loretto Road, near the My Old Kentucky Home campground.
 The time which the photo was taken was not given.

-Another photo, taken on July 4, 2015 around 3:45 a.m., shows an unknown vehicle with its headlights on traveling along Balltown Road near the Paschal Ballard Road intersection, close to the Houck family farm.
+Another photo, taken on July 4, 2015 around 3:45 a.m., shows an unknown vehicle with its headlights on traveling along Balltown Road near the intersection Paschal Ballard Road, close to the Houck family farm.

 FBI Louisville said it is looking for the public’s assistance in finding the drivers of those vehicles, hoping they will be able to provide important information on the disappearance of Crystal Rogers.